• Skip to primary navigation

 Make the Pork Chile Verde Omlette

-• Add 1 tablespoon butter to the pan and swirl to coat.
+• Add 1 tbsp butter to the pan and swirl to coat.

 • Add eggs once butter has stopped foaming.